-Find mortgage help as well as foreclosure assistance in all cities in South Carolina including Columbia and Charleston.
-Programs provide information,. assistance, and other services to homeowners.
+Find mortgage help from non-profits as well as the government.
+There is also free foreclosure assistance in all cities in South Carolina including Columbia, Greenville and Charleston.
+The various programs provide information, financial assistance for a mortgage payment, and other services to homeowners.

-This organization can assist South Carolina residents and offers homeowners a variety of resources and programs.
+This organization can assist South Carolina residents and offers homeowners a variety of resources as well as access to assistance programs.
 They will help families save their homes from a foreclosure filing, and one of the primary services they offer is the Mortgage Default and Foreclosure program.
 Learn more on this program.

 First Federal and Family Services, Inc. offers clinics multiple times per month for Charleston South Carolina residents and other local families.
+There are counselors who provide free advice, applications to government assistance, and other mortgage help.
 They provide various types of assistance to families in the region.
 Click here to learn more about how you can receive help.

 The federal government is providing South Carolina over $100 million that is to be used for mortgage assistance.
 The money is being provided as part of the hardest hit fund.
+It is for anyone who is struggling, with a focus on those who had a change in employment.
+The scheme is known as SC HELP.
 Learn more on the South Carolina hardest hit mortgage assistance fund.

-A non-profit agency, the Homeownership Resource Center, which is part of Family Services and NeighborWorks, offers homeowners across the state mortgage loan modifications, possible interest rate reductions and other foreclosure prevention programs.
+A non-profit agency, the Homeownership Resource Center, which is part of Family Services and NeighborWorks, offers homeowners across the state mortgage loan modifications.
+This can include possible interest rate reductions, payment plans for the principal as well as applications to other foreclosure prevention programs.
 Read more.

 Dozens of non-profit housing counseling agencies are located throughout South Carolina.
-Homeowners who need assistance can visit one of the centers to speak to a counselor and to learn about mortgage assistance and foreclosure prevention programs.
+Homeowners who need assistance can visit one of the centers to speak to a counselor and to learn about mortgage assistance, The counselors, which are HUD trained and approved, also help families enroll into the free foreclosure prevention programs.
 Click here.

 South Carolina became the first state in the nation to have its Supreme Court issue an order that temporarily stops foreclosures on thousands of homeowners across the state who may be able to qualify for mortgage loan modifications under the Obama administration's recently announced foreclosure-prevention program.